372nd Infantry Regiment (United States): "Over the Top"

 "October 4, 1918, the 2nd Battalion is going in this morning, and we are resting at Vieox, which is about four kilometers from Monthois and is one of the enemy's railroad centers and hospital bases.
 The enemy is busy destroying supplies and moving wounded.
 We can see trains moving out of Monthois.
 Our artillery is bombarding all roads and railroads in the vicinity.
 The enemies' fire is fierce and we are expecting a counter-attack.

 "October 5, 1918, the German artillery has opened up good and strong and we are on the alert.
 They attacked us and a stiff hand-to-hand combat ensued.
 Again he has been driven back, suffering an exceedingly heavy loss.
 We have taken many prisoners from about twelve different regiments.
 After resting a little, we continued our advance and are now on the outskirts of Monthois.

 "October 6, 1918, the enemy is throwing a stiff barrage on our left where the 333rd French Infantry is attacking.
 The enemy is again being driven back.
 The liaison work of the 157th Division has been wonderful, not the slightest gap has been left open.

 "October 7, 1918, our patrols entered Monthois early in the morning but were driven out by machine gun fire, but returned with the gun and its crew.
 We have just received word that we are to be relieved by the 76th Regiment, French, sometime during the night; we were relieved at 8:00 P. M. We hiked a very long distance over the ground.
 We fought so hard to take Minecourt where the regiment proceeded to reorganize.

 "Regiment reached Somme-Bionne Oct.
 9, 1918.
 Regiment left Somme-Bionne Oct.
 11, 1918 to entrain for Vignemont.
 Left Valmy 8:00 A. M. Oct.
 12, 1918 and arrived at Vignemont Oct.
 13, 1918.
 Hiked 15 kilometers to St. Leonard and arrived Sd.
 Left St. Leonard for Ban-de-Laveline in the Dept. of the Vosges Oct.
 15, 1918, arrived at Laveline 10:15 P. M. Sd.

 "November 7, 1918, 1 officer and 22 enlisted men captured by German patrol.
 Nov.
 10, 1918, a patrol of Co.
 A, took several prisoners from a German patrol.

+Experiences in France

+As the 372nd Infantry Regiment was a part of the 93rd Division, that was assigned to the French army, these African American troops often interacted with French soldiers.
+Many of the soldiers were complimentary of the French soldiers that they were fighting alongside, and similarly many had positive things to say about French civilians.